 right from the gecko, 320 has a bunch of factors. it's divisible by two, three, four, five, six, eight, ten, twelve, dozen three, thirsy two, foursy, fifsy, nif four, and nif foursy. including one and itself, that's dozen four factors! however, that alone wouldn't be enough to make decadozenal worth it. after all, looking at prime factors, a base like hexagesimal (base nif foursy) has the same ones (two, three, and five) at half the "price". the advantage with decadozenal comes in when you look at its neighbors.

 315 is seven times dozen five, and 321 is eleven squared. that means that, including neighbor factors, decadozenal is good at handling twos, threes, fives, sevens, elevens, and dozen fives. that's some pretty good prime coverage, all things considered. now, yes, you might notice that dozen one is missing here, but it's not really that much of an issue.

 now hold on just a moment, I get how you can use the Latin alphabet to extend Arabic numerals enough to make niftimal work, but where am I going to find another two nif twelve digits??

 simple, you don't have to! all you need to do is a little trick called "mixed radix", which is where each digit requires two numerals. you can really just think of decadozenal as being a combination of decimal and dozenal.

 okay, here's an example of what I'm talking about. the number SEX5555 is written as X7E in decadozenal.
-(NOTE: I don't have a good TLA to use for this base so from here on out all numbers are in decadozenal unless otherwise specified)
+(NOTE: from here on out all numbers are in decadozenal unless otherwise specified)

 the ones place works like dozenal, so it can be 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, X, or E. I'm using X and E for the digits ten and eleven, so the E at the end means "eleven ones".